- Intuitive Naming: File names should be intuitive

 - Simple File Names: File names should only contain letters, numbers, and the underscore (_) if space is needed

-- Spaces and special characters cannot be read by all softwares.
+- Spaces and special characters cannot be read by all software.
 To avoid conflicts, it is best to always use a simple file name that does not include any spaces or special characters.

 - Short File Names: File names should not exceed 25 characters